CODEJIN/SPEECHSPLIT/README.md

 * Currently uploaded code is for the replication of papaer result.
 * I used 106 speakers in VCTK for model training.
-* Two speaker is used for inference only.
+* Two speakers are used for inference only.
 * I will add the compatible dataset later.

 | Dataset   | Dataset address                                 |